Wednesday, October 18, 2023

 Wye House was a house of many mirrors, of all types, that witnessed the goings on in the plantation.
 Those mirrors saw all the occupants of the house, including the enslaved.
 Weatherford notes this in several poems including "My Question For the Looking Glasses" and in "Missing Faces" The mirrors are "...forever neutral as generations dart past or pose to ponder reflections."
 The author also noticed that while the oil paintings, etchings and silhouettes remain as memorials to the Lloyds, there is nothing to remember the generations of enslaved who passed through the house.
 In Missing Faces, Weatherford writes, "Absent are the visages of my ancestors" who "hanged the Lloyds' framed conceits," While the decor endures, Weatherford writes, "...But the faces of my kin have vanished.
 Erased."
 And so through her poetry, Weatherford gives voice to some of those enslaved at Wye House, and allows us to see them through the artwork of Jeffery Boston Weatherford.

-What Kin: Rooted In Hope also embodies is one of the consequences of slavery: the loss of family roots that often cannot be reclaimed.
+Kin: Rooted In Hope also portrays one of the consequences of slavery: the loss of family roots that often cannot be reclaimed.
 Our heritage connects us to the past, to our culture, our beliefs and our identity.
 Knowing our past helps us to understand who we are and develop resiliency as we see how ancestors dealt with difficult life situations.
 For Weatherford, knowing that her ancestors were significant contributors to life for Blacks in the Reconstruction Era was likely encouraging and a source of intense pride.
 Despite the hardship they had endured, they built something good out of slavery and the ruins of war.
 They formed a sense of community and connection that continues to this day.

 Book Details: